Andrews in Cherokee County, North Carolina — The American South (South Atlantic)

 Erected by North Carolina Chapter of the Trail of Tears Association.

 Topics and series.
-This historical marker is listed in these topic lists: Forts or Castles • Native Americans.
+This historical marker is listed in these topic lists: Native Americans • Roads & Vehicles.
 In addition, it is included in the Trail of Tears series list.

 Location.
-35° 12.318′ N, 83° 49.783′ W. Marker is in Andrews, North Carolina, in Cherokee County.
+35° 12.322′ N, 83° 49.799′ W. Marker is in Andrews, North Carolina, in Cherokee County.
 Marker can be reached from the intersection of Locust Street and County Highway 1419, on the left when traveling north.
-Marker Touch for map.
+Marker is located 0,1 miles west of the intersection at the Andrews Rest Area.
+Touch for map.
 Marker is in this post office area: Andrews NC 28901, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Resistance and Resurgence on Valley River (here, next to this marker); Konehete (a few steps from this marker); The Old Army Road (within shouting distance of this marker); Harold H. Hall (approx. 0.3 miles away); The "Peavine" Special (approx. 0.3 miles away); Valleytown Center (approx. 0.4 miles away); Junaluska (approx. 8.2 miles away); Civil War in Graham County (approx. 8.2 miles away).
+Konehete (a few steps from this marker); Resistance and Resurgence on Valley River (a few steps from this marker); Fort Delaney (within shouting distance of this marker); Harold H. Hall (approx. 0.3 miles away); The "Peavine" Special (approx. 0.3 miles away); Valleytown Center (approx. half a mile away); Junaluska (approx. 8.2 miles away); Civil War in Graham County (approx. 8.2 miles away).
 Touch for a list and map of all markers in Andrews.

 Credits.
 This page was last revised on September 17, 2020.
 It was originally submitted on September 13, 2020, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 30 times since then.
-Photos: 1, 2, 3. submitted on September 13, 2020, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.
+This page has been viewed 41 times since then and 2 times this year.
+Photos: 1, 2. submitted on September 13, 2020, by Tom Bosse of Jefferson City, Tennessee. • Bernard Fisher was the editor who published this page.